-The inclusion of GM foods in the food supply, providing there are no safety concerns, allows for innovation by developers and a widening of the technological base for the production of foods.
-MZHG0JG is a new food crop designed to expedite future breeding efforts and provide growers with an alternative weed management strategy.
+• the desirability of an efficient and internationally competitive food industry The inclusion of GM foods in the food supply, providing there are no safety concerns, allows for innovation by developers and a widening of the technological base for the production of foods.
+MON87403 is a new food crop designed to have increased yield over conventional corn varieties. the promotion of fair trading in food Not applicable.

-Not applicable.